Ricky-Wilson/markov-rapgen/README.md

 #### `database_init.py`
 This will generate a new database when called.
-The database is actually a pickled object stored in `DB_FILE`.
+The database is actually a pickled object stored at `DB_FILE`.
 Set `NEW_DB = False` to disable this function.

 #### `phrase_generator.py`